Why Automate?

 Step 3: Short-term Savings Goals

-Congratualations!
+Congratulations!
 If you have successfully implemented step 2 and stuck to it for a while, you are almost certainly in better financial shape than most.
 Now that the automation infrastructure is in place, you can apply the same logic to stash money aside for shorter term goals.
 Some of my short to medium term goals are to save for the wedding, to travel, to put a down on a house, and to pay off my student loans.
 It doesn’t always make sense to invest when you may need to use the money within the next five years.

-Instead you can put your money in a high-interest savings account which can (at the time of this writing) earn you 1.5% by taking zero risk.
+Instead, you can put your money in a high-interest savings account which can (at the time of this writing) earn you 1.5% by taking zero risk.
 There are a few quality options out there but I’ve been using EQ Bank which lets you create up to 5 sub-savings accounts with zero fees.
-Most banks offers the option to create sub-savings accounts at no cost.
+Most banks offer the option to create sub-savings accounts at no cost.
 Just set up an automatic transfer a few days after you get paid and you’ll be surprised by how aggressively you can save without noticing.
 It also feels great to get rewarded with free money each month for saving money.

 A high-interest savings account is the perfect place to store your emergency fund.
 Holding 10 000$ in an account with a 1.5% interest rate would result in 150$ per year that gets added to your account (or 12.5$ per month).
 This is a significant sum of money.
 If you’re like me, I used to keep my emergency fund in an account that would earn me a few cents per month.